Roam Guide / Fargo, North Dakota

 What should we take on the trip?

 First of all, this Ikea suitcase.
 I have recommended this luggage (and the previous iterations of it) probably thousands of times.
 Every flight I take, at least one stranger approaches me and asks about the bag because it fits in every single overhead bin on every airline.
 It changed my life!
 I also never travel without a practical handbag that can match everything.
 I had accumulated a small collection of Patricia Nash bags before someone told me they’re a thing.
 Whatever the season in Fargo, plan to dress in layers.
-A t-shirt, like this one from my favorite local artist, and a light jacket will be just fine on summer nights.
+A t-shirt and a light jacket will be just fine on summer nights.
 If you’re brave enough to visit in the winter, that’s a different story.
 You will need full winter gear including the warmest-possible parka, hat, scarf, gloves, and some serious boots.

 Click here to see everywhere Jen suggests to put in your Fargo itinerary.